 - Don’t burn Christmas tree greens.
 They can create sparks and contribute to a chimney fire.

-- If using newspaper as kindle, remove the colored comics first.
+- If using a newspaper as a kindle, remove the colored comics first.
 Colored ink contains lead, which can produce toxic gasses.

 - Keep drapes, curtains, and other flammable objects at a safe distance.